Corridor · May 2026

 Key facts

-- $1,500/mo Pensionado threshold lowest among major Caribbean programs; $2,000 Rentista alternative.
+- $1,500/mo Pensionado threshold Lowest among major Caribbean programs; $2,000 Rentista alternative.

-- USD widely accepted alongside DOP in tourist zones; real estate often quoted in USD.
+- USD widely accepted Alongside DOP in tourist zones; real estate often quoted in USD.

 - HOMS Cleveland Clinic-affiliated Hospital Metropolitano de Santiago JCI-accredited; Hospiten network nationwide.